imperialebola2018/chainchecker/Documentation/Methods.md

 of the infector is after the maximum exposure date of the infectee OR the death date of the infector is before the minimum exposure date of the infectee.
 The exposure dates in this case are calculated in the same way as shown in the **Exposure windows** tab.
+If the "adjust tree" box is not ticked, the exposure window is calculated as the reported onset date - the minimum and maximum incubation periods.
+If the "adjust tree" box is ticked, the calculator logic, below, is used.
 The contact list with the **INCONSISTENT** status of each link can be downloaded as a .csv file.
 The onset date is either as reported (default) or estimated (as shown in the exposure windows), this will affect which links are considered inconsistent.
 For example, if we think person EG1 may have infected EG2, we can plot their exposure windows as shown below:

 <img src="inconsistency_eg.png" width="100%" />